PSPDFKit-labs/PSPDFKitDotNetExample/README.md

 - document editor is created using firstDocument.pdf
 - document editor merges secondDocument.pdf to firstDocument.pdf
 - export instant json to output.json file in the bin folder

+NOTE - version 2 of Instant JSON can't be used with this library